sumanprasad007/my_blogs/clkl4mmkn000d09mp9cgof5kh.md

 # **📍 Introduction:**

-This is part 2 of Terraform Secnario-based Interview Questions this blog aims to provide you with a comprehensive collection of scenario-based challenges to help you excel in your Terraform interviews.
+This is part 2 of Terraform Secnario-based Interview Questions this blog aims to provide you with a comprehensive collection of Scenario-based challenges to help you excel in your Terraform interviews.
 Readout part 1 of it:

 %[https://blog.prasadsuman.me/terraform-interview-questions-a-guide-for-devops-engineers]